dask/dask-blog/_posts/2019-09-30-dask-hyperparam-opt.md

 Of course, `patience` doesn't work as well for a large number of workers.[^scale-worker]

-[^scale-worker]:There's no time benefit to stopping jobs early if there are infinite workers; there's never a queue of jobs waiting to be run
+[^scale-worker]: There's no time benefit to stopping jobs early if there are infinite workers; there's never a queue of jobs waiting to be run
-[^same]:Everything is the same between different runs: the hyperparameters sampled, the model's internal random state, the data passed for fitting.
+[^same]: Everything is the same between different runs: the hyperparameters sampled, the model's internal random state, the data passed for fitting.
 Only the number of workers varies.

 ## Future work